Weekly Roadwork Report - Atlanta

 Harrison County

-Loop 281– at I-20 overpass, conducting preventative maintenance work on the overpass.
+Loop 281– at I-20 overpass, conducting preventative maintenance work on an overpass.

 SH 43 – at I-20 overpass, conducting preventative maintenance work on the overpass.